mosaicml/streaming/docs/source/distributed_training/fast_resumption.md

 from streaming import StreamingDataset from streaming import StreamingDataLoader

-dataset = StreamingDataset(local="/tmp/cache", remote="s3://remote/dataset", batch_size=1)
+dataset = StreamingDataset(local='/tmp/cache', remote='s3://remote/dataset', batch_size=1)
 dataloader = StreamingDataLoader(dataset, batch_size=1)

-# Here, we assume each sample in our dataset has fields "x" and "y".
+# Here, we assume each sample in our dataset has fields 'x' and 'y'.
 # We save the dataloader state after 4 batches, and stop after 6 batches.
 state_dict = None
 for i, batch in enumerate(dataloader):